-- 3. How do traditional approaches to ethnographic fieldwork contrast with contemporary approaches? - 4.
-What are some of the contemporary ethnographic fieldwork techniques and perspectives and why are they important to anthropology? - 5.
-What are some of the ethical considerations in doing anthropological fieldwork and why are they important? - 6.
+- 1. What is unique about ethnographic fieldwork and how did it emerge as a key strategy in anthropology? - 2.
+How do traditional approaches to ethnographic fieldwork contrast with contemporary approaches? - 3.
+What are some of the contemporary ethnographic fieldwork techniques and perspectives and why are they important to anthropology? - 4.
+What are some of the ethical considerations in doing anthropological fieldwork and why are they important? - 5.
 How do anthropologists transform their fieldwork data into a story that communicates meaning?
 How are reflexivity and polyvocality changing the way anthropologists communicate their work?